transcendingdigital/MFDetroit2013_HTML5_EmailKiosk/README.md

 Maker Faire Detroit 2013 HTML5 Email Kiosk
 ==============================

 This kiosk application was created for Maker Faire Detroit 2013 to accompany a green screen Kinect experience.
+This project is in no way affiliated with the
-It will be deployed in the exhibit space on an ipad1 and ipad2.
+Henry Ford or Maker Faire.
+It was an independent project.
+The experience will be deployed in the exhibit space on an ipad1 and ipad2.

 A html5 kiosk for emailing user photos taken in an exhibit space.
 Integrates with Drupal 7 or a local web server.
 Most development on this project has been tested under ios5, ios6, Firefox, IE, and Chrome.